lenovo/puppet-cnos/README.md

 1. A server running as a Puppet Master
 2. A Puppet Agent running as a Puppet Device proxy to the CNOS device (switch)
-3. A CNOS device (switch) running fimrware version 10.6 or later
+3. A CNOS device (switch) running firmware version 10.6 or later

 ### Installation and Configuration Steps